 5.109.
-In accordance with Requirement 14 and para.
-6.49 of SSR-4 [1], a reprocessing facility is required to be designed to withstand the design basis earthquake.
-The design should also be evaluated for beyond design basis seismic events considered as design extension conditions (see para.
-6.73 of SSR-4 [1]), to ensure that such an event will not impair the function of control rooms, will not cause loss of confinement or a criticality accident, and that there is adequate seismic margin to avoid cliff edge effects.
-Supplementary control rooms, emergency control panels22 and other equipment necessary to maintain the reprocessing facility in a safe and stable state and to monitor the facility and environment should be tested (as far as practicable) and qualified using appropriate conservative methodologies, including the use of an earthquake simulation platform.
+In accordance with Requirement 14 and para. paras 6.49 and 6.50 of SSR-4 [1], a reprocessing facility is required to be designed to withstand the design-basis earthquake.
+The design should also be evaluated for beyond-design-basis seismic events considered as design extension conditions (see para.
+6.73 of SSR-4 [1]), to ensure that such an event will not impair the function of control rooms, and will not cause loss of confinement or a criticality accident, and that there is adequate seismic margin to avoid cliff-edge effects.
+Supplementary control rooms, emergency control panels 23 and other equipment necessary to maintain the reprocessing facility in a safe and stable state and to monitor the facility and environment should be tested (as far as practicable) and qualified using appropriate conservative methodologies, including the use of an earthquake simulation platform.